Introduction

 The quiet and peaceful Isle of Anglesey is a wonderful place to base yourself for some of your holiday in North Wales.

-Maybe combine a stay on the island with somewhere else like the Conwy Valley - the perfect holiday combination!
+Maybe combine a stay on the island with another location such as the Conwy Valley for lots of variety - that would be a perfect holiday combination!

 Anglesey is Wales’ largest island and is a justifiably popular destination due to stunning sandy beaches, ancient sites to explore and picturesque villages and towns to visit.

-We love the following locations on Anglesey and each of them are well worth a visit even if you stay elsewhere.
+We love the following locations on Anglesey and each of them are well worth a visit even if you stay elsewhere in North Wales.

 Beaumaris

-Independent shops, cafes and restaurants fill the old streets, and the castle and gaol are atmospheric places to visit.
+Independent shops, cafes and restaurants fill the old streets, and the castle and gaol are historic and atmospheric places to visit.

-If you are a fan of the HBO series ‘House of the Dragon’ then definitely go - they used both Beaumaris Beach and nearby Penmon Point as filming locations!
+If you are a fan of the HBO series ‘House of the Dragon’ then definitely visit the area as they used both Beaumaris Beach and nearby Penmon Point as filming locations!

 Rhosneigr

-Given the fantastic location it is a popular centre for all watersports, whilst new cafes and restaurants mean you can always find some great food and drinks during your visit.
+Given this fantastic location it is also a popular centre for watersports such as surfing, whilst a buzzing cafe and restaurant scene means you can always find great food and drinks during your stay.

 Menai Bridge